BG6UD/quansheng-firmware-for-DTrac/README.md

    * more frequency steps
    * squelch more sensitive
 * fagci spectrum analyzer (**F+5** to turn on)
-* some other mods introduced by egzumer:
+* many of egzumer mods:
    * SSB demodulation (adopted from fagci)
    * backlight dimming
    * battery voltage calibration from menu